katherine-taylor/katherine-blog/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  I'm currently a business analyst currently at a large financial institution, where I apply statistics and data analytics to create product strategy.
+  I'm currently a senior business analyst currently at a large financial institution, where I apply statistics and data analytics to create product strategy.
 I'm very passionate about advancing inclusion in the workplace, and a strong advocate of mental health.
 outro: |

 ---